isabella232/dde-handsonlab/step3/README.md

    `docker-compose.yml` file and a docker-app file.
 We will use the docker app more in Step 4.

-   Open up the directory where your application has been extracted too, and follow the rest of this guide from that location.
+   Open up the directory where your application has been extracted to, and follow the rest of this guide from that location.

    ![]( ./images/image6.png)